Techtonica/curriculum/command-line/command-line-advanced.md

 Taken from this page: (Go to view answers)[An Awk Primer/Awk Command-Line Examples](https://en.wikibooks.org/wiki/An_Awk_Primer/Awk_Command-Line_Examples)

-Copy the following text, which lists coins that have been minted, into a file, and name it coins.txt.
+Copy the following text, which lists coins that have been minted, into a file, and names it coins.txt.
 Then save it onto your desktop.
 Then make sure you're in the directory that contains the folder (in this case, your desktop), by typing `cd ~/Desktop` into your terminal.
 ```bash
 gold     1    1986  USA                 American Eagle
 gold     1    1908  Austria-Hungary     Franz Josef 100 Korona